Sonos: Controversies

-Sonos was criticized by media outlets in December 2019 for its "Recycle Mode", which bricks devices that users register into the company's trade-in program.
+In December 2019, Sonos was criticized by users for its "Recycle Mode", which bricks devices that users register into the company's trade-in program.
 Customers who participate in the program receive a 30 percent discount on a purchase of a new Sonos device, but the registration puts the device into Recycle Mode, which starts a timer that turns the device permanently non-functional in 21 days.
-An electronic waste recycler criticized the procedure on Twitter for being environmentally unfriendly, stating that it discourages reuse by preventing recyclers from reselling functional Sonos units.
+A user criticized the procedure on Twitter for being environmentally unfriendly, stating that it discourages reuse by preventing recyclers from reselling functional Sonos units.
 Sonos responded that Recycle Mode was intended to ensure that prospective customers purchase newer Sonos models instead of older secondhand models.
 In March 2020, Sonos discontinued the Recycle Mode and no longer requires customers to dispose of products submitted for its trade-in program.

 On January 22, 2020, Sonos notified the end of support for speakers made before 2015, meaning that they eventually will lose functionality, something that sparked anger from their owners.
-Many of these speakers were purchased by customers after 2015, meaning that customers paid full price for equipment that will cease to be supported after two or three years.
-On January 23, 2020, following a widespread backlash and criticism of this announcement, Sonos reversed and clarified it, stating that it would continue to support its older equipment.
+Some customers purchased these speakers after 2015 unknowing that the support will cease in the next years.
+On January 23, 2020, Business Insider reported that following criticism of the announcement, Sonos stating that it would continue to support its older equipment.

-In May 2024, Sonos' update to its mobile app was panned for its visual design, poor accessibility support, and the removal of key features such as the alarm and sleep timer, removal of local music library support, fast draining of batteries, and inability to edit upcoming song queues and playlists.
-Sonos CEO Patrick Spence apologized for the update, referring to "issues", in what has been called "hilarious tone of wry British understatement".
-As of August 2024, the new app has a 1.3 point review average on Google Play.
-In January 2025, Sonos announced the resignation of its CEO Patrick Spence over the app update debacle.
+In May 2024, users criticized an update to the mobile app for its visual design, poor accessibility support, and the removal of key features such as the alarm and sleep timer.
+Sonos CEO Patrick Spence apologized for issues with the update in July.
+In August, Sonos considered changes following a flood of negative reviews on Google Play.

 In June 2024, Sonos updated its privacy policy in the United States, removing a clause that explicitly stated the company did not sell customer data.
 This change caused concern among users and privacy advocates, who interpreted it as a possible prelude to data sales.

+In January 2025, Sonos announced the resignation of its CEO Patrick Spence, which was seen as related to recent criticism.